MdAbuNafee/asynchronous-service-communication/readme.md

 # Scaling considerations

 We may face a lot of requests coming at the same time and our server can't process all the requests.
-Then we need to identify the bottleneck and take following actions:
+Then we need to identify the bottleneck.
+Based on the bottleneck component we need to take following actions:

-1. If we find out our web service server is the bottleneck
+1. `Web service server` is the bottleneck:
    - Scaling out our web service server horizontally i.e. employ more services there and employing load balancer before these
-2. If we find our message queue is the bottleneck
+2. `Message Queue` is the bottleneck:
    - Increasing queue's capacity
    - Implementing features like message partitioning
-3. If we find our worker / consumer is the bottleneck
+3. `Worker` / `Consumer` is the bottleneck:
    - Scaling out multiple consumers / workers
-4. If we find our database is the bottleneck
+4. `Database` is the bottleneck:
-   - We can employ multiple databases (So a kind of sharding strategy there)
+   - Employ multiple databases (So a kind of sharding strategy there)